maximesunnen/CS50P/README.md

 # CS50P- Introduction to programming with Python
 Command-line tool to interact with an inventory implemented as a SQL database using sqlite3.
-Navigation using CL flags.

 ## Usage

 `python3 project.py [-h] [-i] [-a] [-r] [-f] [-v]`

-To exit the program at any stage, use **CTRL+D**.
+To exit the program, use **CTRL+D**.

 ## Flags